SanderMertens/flecs/Manual.md

 You may find that certain things cannot be expressed through declarative statements yet, like setting component values on individual entities (you need `ecs_set` for that).
 These use cases represent areas in the API that we want to improve.
 Eventually, we would like applications to be able to define applications fully declaratively (except for the system implementations, of course!).

 ### Create entities in bulk
-It is much more efficient to [create entities in bulk](#create-entities-in-bulk) (using the `ecs_new_w_count` function) than it is to create entities individually.
+It is much more efficient to [create entities in bulk](#create-entities-in-bulk) (using the `ecs_bulk_new` function) than it is to create entities individually.
 When entities are created in bulk, memory for N entities is reserved in one operation, which is much faster than repeatedly calling `ecs_new`.
 What can provide an even bigger performance boost is that when entities are created in bulk with an initial set of components, the `EcsOnAdd` handler for initializing those components is called with an array that contains the new entities vs. for each entity individually.
 If your application heavily relies on `EcsOnAdd` systems to initialize data, bulk creation is the way to go!

 ### Limit usage of ecs_lookup
 You can use `ecs_lookup` to find entities, components and systems that are named (that have the `EcsName` component).
 This operation is however not cheap, and you will want to limit the amount of times you call it in the main loop, and preferably avoid it alltogether.
 A better alternative to `ecs_lookup` is to specify entities in your system expression with the `NOTHING` modifier, like so: